 “Afterwards it was as if he couldn’t stand to look at me?
 I think it was because he couldn’t bear that even a small part of his fame wasn’t entirely down to him.”

-“Up until that moment, I was always a hamster.
-But afterwards, I was just a rodent!”
+“Up until then, I was always a hamster.
+But after that, I was just a rodent!”